thekelseyt/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is important as it provides context and meaining to the HTML code on the page.
+For example, instead of giving a new section or div in the page the name of <div class="navigation"> you could give it a more meaningful name with the <nav> semantic HTML markup.
+This helps keep code clean and easier to understand than having various classes and ids that need explanation.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display:block takes up the entire space of the block while display:inline only takes up the space it needs in line with the elements around it within the block.
+Items displayed in block will have an automatic line break after the element while inline will not have an automatic line break.

 3. What are the 4 areas of the box model?

+Content: the main content of the element
+Padding: the area around the content to increase the size of the box (example - create padding around link element to create a larger button)
+Border: immediately surrounding the content's padding (example - 1px black border line around the padding of the button)
+Margin: the area outside the border that surrounds the element (example - clear area between 2 elements to form blank space between them)

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross axis (horizontal for rows, vertical for columns)

 5. Explain why git is valuable to a team of developers.

+Git is how we create a version history and frequently save and update changes.
+By using git, multiple developers can check out a repository and update code (example: 1 developer is working on updating feature A while another dev is working on a bug fix for a current feature).
+These individual checked out branches can then be saved, reverted back to previous versions if needed, and added back to the repository/main code once complete.
+This new code can be reviewed and then merged back to the main repo once confirmed.
+Creating branching and merges controls version history both personally and across a team.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.